dmazin/dmazin.github.io/_posts/2023-04-06-whats-writing-to-my-disk.md

 [This helpful wiki](https://www.thomas-krenn.com/en/wiki/Ext4_Filesystem#Lazy_Initialization) points out that you should be careful to wait for this to finish before running any benchmarks.
 This is good advice, worth remembering: in a professional setting, benchmarking is common after setting up a new disk/filesystem.

-I’ll have to wait for this to finish.
-Meanwhile, it’s empowering to take a mystery (“I expected there to be nothing touching my new disk.
+I'll have to wait for this to finish.
+Meanwhile, it's empowering to take a mystery (“I expected there to be nothing touching my new disk.
 What is touching my disk?”) to a solid answer.